ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/contravariance.md

 [!code-csharp[ContravarianceExamples.cs](../../../../test/Rezolver.Tests.Examples/ContravarianceExamples.cs#example1)]

-So far, so 'open generic' - we can now get ordered enumerables which 'work' for any of the built-in .Net types that `Comparer<T>.Default` also works for.
+So far, so 'open generic' - we can now get ordered enumerables which work for any of the built-in .Net types that `Comparer<T>.Default` also works for.
 Now we need to extend it for custom types.